Security-Rakshak/network-intrusion-detection-ml/README.md

 Which characteristics of a network connection are most useful for distinguishing legitimate activity from different categories of attacks?

-Technologies Used
+## Technologies Used

-Python
+- Python
-Pandas
+- Pandas
-NumPy
+- NumPy
-Scikit-learn
+- Scikit-learn
-Matplotlib
+- Matplotlib
-Machine Learning
+- Machine Learning
-Network Security
+- Network Security

-Repository Structure
+## Repository Structure

-The repository will be organised as follows: network-intrusion-detection-ml/
+network-intrusion-detection-ml/
 │
 ├── data/